 - 1 onion, unpeeled and diced

-- 1 lb shrimp or prawn shells (crab, lobster, or shrimp), amount approximate Weight refers to the seafood's weight before the shells were removed.
+- 1 lb shrimp or prawn shells, amount approximate Weight refers to the seafood's weight before the shells were removed.

 - 2 carrots, unpeeled and roughly diced

 - shrimp or prawn roe (optional, amount variable) See recipe notes

 - ½ cup dry white wine

 - ⅓ cup tomato paste OR ½ cup tomato sauce